HoinJung/BEmodule-Satellite-Building-Segmentation/README.md

 ## Data prep

-### Urban3D Dataset
+### Urban3D Dataset example

-- We prepared Urban3D dataset cropped as 512 X 512 size, and splitted 2,912 and 672 for training and test subset, respectively.
+- The experiments were conducted with cropped images as 512 X 512 size, and splitted 2,912 and 672 for training and test subset, respectively.

-- Unzip the ***tar*** files to root directory.

-    tar -zxvf Urban3D_data.tar.gz
+- The original dataset can be downloaded [Urban3D](https://github.com/topcoderinc/Urban3d).

 - The data should be arranged like this.